This post was originally published on June 21, 2018 and completely updated with fresh information on March 19, 2020.

 - Collaborate with other company departments, such as advertising and sales, to tie in content with brand promotion

-- Manage a creative content team, including writers, graphic designers, social media specialists, and more
+- Manage a creative content team, including writers, graphic designers, marketing analysts, social media specialists, and more

 As you can see, a content marketing manager juggles many projects and wears many hats – sometimes all at the same time.